perxpective/Cybersecurity-Therapy/SPIM/SP/SP Chapter 5 - Cloud Security Policy.md

 - Servers, storage and networking can be managed by enterprise or third-party provider while developers can maintain management of the applications
 - Uses virtualization technology
 - Integrates web services and databases

+## Key Issues
+- Loss of Visibility
+- Loss of Control
+- Hard to Approach Governance, Risk and Compliance (GRC)
+- <u>Examples:</u>
+	- Risk of data spillage due to multi-tenancy and mingling nature of cloud
+	- Risk of mis-provisioning or misconfiguration
+	- Difference in security standards, policies and processes
+	- If suppliers cut corners, has internal issues, or gets attacked: data, application and services will be severely affected
+	- Traditional enterprise security solutions may not be effective or adequate to protect cloud-hosted data, applications and/